wp-cbos-ca/b100-wp-4.3/README.md

 This method could be used to ascertain and capture the user configuration in advance of the site actually being built so that, once a site is actually installed, this pre-captured configuration can then be implemented with a single click.
-This method is also adaptaple, so that if the core configuration changes, the DNA (or RNA actually), can be modified to follow suit.
+This method is also adaptable, so that if the core configuration changes, the DNA (or RNA actually), can be modified to follow suit.